berkeley-scf/scf-databases-2024/session2.md

 ### Inner joins

 ```
-select * from questions join questions_tags
+select * from questions join questions_tags \
     on questions.questionid = questions_tags.questionid

-select * from questions Q join questions_tags T
+select * from questions Q join questions_tags T \
     on Q.questionid = T.questionid

-select * from questions Q join questions_tags T
+select * from questions Q join questions_tags T \
-    on using(questionid)
+    using(questionid)

-select * from questions Q, questions_tags T
+select * from questions Q, questions_tags T \
     where Q.questionid = T.questionid
 ```

 ### Outer joins

 ```
-select * from questions Q left outer join answers A
+select * from questions Q left outer join answers A \
     on Q.questionid = A.questionid

-select * from questions Q left outer join answers A
+select * from questions Q left outer join answers A \
-    on Q.questionid = A.questionid
+    on Q.questionid = A.questionid \
     where A.creationdate is NULL

-# Note no right outer join in SQLite so here we reverse order of answers and questions
+# Note no right outer join in SQLite so here we reverse order of answers and questions \
-select * from questions Q right outer join answers A
+select * from questions Q right outer join answers A \
-    on Q.questionid = A.questionid
+    on Q.questionid = A.questionid \
     where Q.creationdate is NULL

-select questionid, count(*) as n_tags from questions Q join questions_tags T
+select Q.questionid, count(*) as n_tags from questions Q join questions_tags T \
-    on Q.questionid = T.questionid
+    on Q.questionid = T.questionid \
     group by Q.questionid
 ```